 - Observe your symptoms daily and get medical help if symptoms worsen.

 - Take treatment for symptoms like paracetamol for fever and pain, steam for nose blockage, warm saline gargles for sore throat.

-- Food and supplements rich in vitamins and minerals especially Vitamin C and zinc are a must.
+- Supplements and COVID 19 have a direct relationship, supplements rich in vitamins and minerals especially Vitamin C and zinc are a must.

 - Generally, once you have recovered or isolated for 14 days, you can break your quarantine.
 Repeat your PCR test if needed.

 Is It Preventable?

 COVID-19 spread by close human contact and 100% preventable if required precautions are taken.
 Remember, PREVENTION IS BETTER THAN CURE so try to get prevented rather than facing the consequence after getting infected.

 - Avoiding all the gatherings in the first place, and at least 1 meter or 3 feet distance from everyone.

 - Wash your hands regularly and frequently with ANY soap and water, carry alcohol-based hand sanitizer, and use it as an alternative.

 - Don’t touch your eyes, nose, and mouth.